acato-plugins/branded-social-images/readme.txt

 == Changelog ==

+= 2.0.0 =
+* **BREAKING CHANGES**: The plugin now uses a different namespace.
+If you are not calling the plugin functions directly, you will not notice this.
+* Plugin now supports taxonomies, so you can brand your category and tag pages as well!
+* Plugin is now fully WordPress Coding Standards 3.0 compliant.
+* Thank you [Borkweb](https://github.com/borkweb) for your contributions to the plugin!

 = 1.1.4 =
 * Fix the title-updater in the BSI editor - in some cases the "empty" title was \uFEFF, a zero-width space character.
 * Fix a few PHP warnings regarding integers expected but floats given, empty values and GLOB_BRACE not being available on all installations.
-* Thank you [Borkweb](https://github.com/borkweb) for your contributions to the plugin!

 = 1.1.3 =
 * Fix division by zero error in the rare case that a font file has gone missing.